BeKnowDo/benlido/wordpress/wp-content/plugins/pixelyoursite/readme.txt

 9. These are the normal events on a WooCommerce thank you page: the Purchase event has content_ids and content_types (required by Dynamic Ads).
 The reported error for the GeneralEvent can be ignored (as explained in the help pages)

 == Changelog ==

+= PixelYourSite 5.3.2 =

+* Facebook Pixel Standard Events updated to include the new ones that Facebook released. <a href="https://www.pixelyoursite.com/new-facebook-pixel-standard-events" target="_blank"> Details here</a>

 = PixelYourSite 5.3.1 =